2022 South Alabama Marching Band Championships

 - Drum Major (from the field, but score will not be counted in overall scoring)

 Bands will perform in class order beginning with Class A, then Class B, then Class C, and then Class D. Contest officials reserve the right to alter the above procedure in order to allow a band to attend.
-Performance order will be determined by reverse registration order unless an alteration is requested. (i.e. the first to register in their class, will be the last to perform in that class.)
+Performance order will be determined by winds size within the class with tie-breakers being determined by overall ensemble size.

 At the printed time of performance, the band will be announced, regardless of their physical location in the stadium area, “Now taking the field...”.
-The band will proceed with the knowledge that the 14-minute clock has begun.
+The band will proceed with the knowledge that the 15-minute clock has begun.
 On field warm-up is at the discretion of the director.
 When the band is in position and ready, the drum major must present the band to the adjudicators with a salute.
 The announcer will then respond, “Band, you may now take the field for competition.”
-Ten seconds after this introduction, the 12-minute clock will begin.

-A first, second, and third place trophy will be presented to the two highest scoring bands in Class A, Class B, Class C, and Class D.
+An overall "Best in Class" in award will be presented to the highest scoring band in Class A, Class B, Class C, and Class D.

 Best in Class - Percussion Award